satsummit/satsummit.github.io/README.md

 Compiles the sass files, javascript, and launches the server making the site available at `http://localhost:3000/`
 The system will watch files and execute tasks whenever one of them changes.
 The site will automatically refresh since it is bundled with livereload.

+#### Jekyll settings
+There are several config files for jekyll that are loaded according to the environment.
+The production settings are in `_config.yml`.
+If overrides for local development are required they should be done in `_config-dev.yml`.